For API, platform, and developer-experience teams.

 Read report →

-Every new service starts with a baseline audit — a standardised six-task suite (Discover, Onboard, Core Task, Error Handling, Cleanup, Reflection) run with real AI agents.
-Two models, two full runs, divergences recorded.
+Every new service starts with a baseline audit — a standardised six-task suite (Discover, Onboard, Core Task, Error Handling, Cleanup, Reflection) run with two Claude models at different capability tiers (Opus and Sonnet).
+The contrast between tiers separates obvious breakdowns — even the top tier fails — from subtle friction only the lower tier hits.

-In client engagements we go further: aligning on the outcomes that matter most to your team, designing task suites around your key workflows, and complementing agent audits with moderated usability tests with human developers to uncover friction in self-service dashboards, developer portals, and onboarding flows.
+In client engagements I go further: aligning on the outcomes that matter most to your team and designing task suites around your key workflows and integration paths.

 Read the full methodology →